-*Open enrollment is from November 1, 2018 to December 15, 2018.
+*Open enrollment was from November 1, 2018 to December 15, 2018.
 After this date, you can enroll or change plans only if you qualify for Special Enrollment.

 *Legal Aid is here to help Hawaii residents find affordable coverage.
 For FREE help call (808) 536-4302 to make an appointment.
 Monday-Friday (9:00-11:30 A.M. and 1:00-3:30 P.M.)

 Met mi auchea omw kopwe sinei:

 * Fansoun a suk ach alilis ngonuk on ewe insurance a poputa on November 1, 2018 iwe epwe muchuno on December 15, 2018.
 January 31, 2018 epwe much atun omw kopwe apply ika siwili ewe insurance ka finata.
 Murin ei pwinin maram, a kesip omw kopwe apply ika siwini noum we insurance chilon chok ren ewe Special Enrollment.

 * Legal Aid iei mi moneta an epwe alisi chon Hawaii ar repwe kut nour insurance mei mwokukun.
 Kokori ei nampa 808-536-4302 (ese kamo, mi chok free) ren ach sipwe alisuk.